How to Conserve Water Outdoors

 Again, the Conscious Consumer Directory can point you in the right direction on brands to shop and where.

 What goes for the kitchen, goes for the bathroom: only run the bathroom fixtures when needed.
-And it’s easy and free to implement!
+It’s easy and free to implement.

 Turn the faucet water off when brushing your teeth or shaving.
 If need be, fill up the sink with a little water to rinse off your razor.